itsarvindhere/binary-tree/000. TakeUForward Tree Playlist - NOTES/023. All Nodes Distance K in Binary Tree/Notes.md

 The distance is now updated to "2".

 And since k is also 2, it means the nodes that are present in the queue at this point are all at a distance of "2" from the target node.
 And so, we can stop now and return the node values.

+So, the bottom line is that, since we are asked for nodes at a distance of "k" in all directions, we also have to keep track of the parent nodes so that it is helpful when we have to traverse top.

+If we were only asked for nodes at a distance k on bottom side, then we wouldn't have required a dictionary at all because in that case, we would've simply traversed towards the bottom which we normally do in tree traversal.

+But here, since we also have to traverse top, we have to keep track of parent nodes.
+So basically, we are turning the Binary Tree into an "Undirected Graph" here.
+In an Undirected Graph as well, the edges between two nodes are bidirectional which means we can go from Node A to B and also from B to A.